oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/10-analytic-queries-av.md

-# Run Queries that Select from the Analytic View
+# Examine Queries that Select from the Analytic View

 ## Introduction